STMicro's revenue meets expectations

-SAN FRANCISCO European chipmaker STMicroelectronics (STM.PA) posted second-quarter revenue in line with expectations but warned that bookings softened in June as the global economy weakened.
+SAN FRANCISCO, July 23 European chipmaker STMicroelectronics posted second-quarter revenue in line with expectations but warned that bookings softened in June as the global economy weakened.

 STMicroelectronics, which makes chips for cars, computers and mobile phones, posted second-quarter revenue of $2.15 billion, down from $2.57 billion in the year-ago quarter.